 You can’t make a difference without, first, understanding why this difference will matter to your group.
 Once again, recalling a simple truth – you cannot change how people think or what they do without, first, changing how they feel.

 This part of your needs analysis aims to go deeper, to a level which, once tapped, will unlock the true value of your program and more successfully engage your group on their journey with you.
 This is so important.
 When you nail this ‘difference’ you’ll be able to identify exactly how you want your group to feel when they leave your program.

 There is no set formula, simply an enquiry.
 There are several tools you can use to drill down deeper, including:

-- Empathy Enquiry – a series of questions which help you understand an experience as viewed through the eyes of your group.
+- Empathy Enquiry – a series of questions that help you understand an experience as viewed through the eyes of your group.
 It helps you explore why people do what they do, and build empathy for how they think and how they behave.
-In essence, it explores the purpose, beliefs, values and world-view of your group.
+In essence, it explores the purpose, beliefs, values and worldview of your group.